Skip Navigation

 Suggested Practices

-Click here to read related VPK Education Standards
+Click here to read related Standards for Four-Year-Olds

 Social and Emotional Development

-1. Follows simple classroom rules and routines
+1. Follows simple rules, agreements, and familiar routines with teacher support

 Classroom management and organization are major contributors to effective instruction.
 When children know the procedures and expectations of the daily schedule, activities tend to run smoothly.
 Clarity about classroom routines and experiences encourages and enhances the participation of children, especially those with special or unique needs, such as young English language learners.
 When children know the classroom routines, they can anticipate what will come next and be prepared to participate, without having to rely on verbal instructions in a language they do not understand.
 In turn, the children’s sense of confidence and self-esteem is increased as they are made to feel they belong to the group.